bkwon0402/bkwon0402.github.io/item/shelterluv.md

 <h1> User Needs </h1>

 	Research has revealed that no existing software solution truly fulfilled target users’ needs.
 Among other things, users were frustrated that products were often inaccessible in the field and that it was difficult to view their own assigned items and track them.
-To create a groundbreaking product, I developed a full understanding of users’ goals and pain points.
+To create a truly innovative product, I developed a full understanding of users’ goals and pain points.
 Key insights were:

 1)  Users need real-time and easy access for viewing, editing, and creating new activities/cases.
 2)  Certain information (such as priority level) is critical and needs to be easily accessible.